-- Move your computer closer to the wireless router or access point. - Temporarily disconnect wireless devices such as a microwave, cordless phone, or cellular phone to be sure that other wireless devices are not interfering.
+- Move your computer closer to the wireless router or access point. - Temporarily disconnect other wireless devices such as a microwave, cordless phone, or cellular phone to be sure that they are not interfering.

 If the connection does not improve, try forcing the device to reestablish all connection values: